Propulsion of a flexible foil in a wavy flow: resonance, antiresonance, and destructive self-interference: Introduction

 Natural fliers and swimmers, like birds and fish, efficiently navigate complex environments with their flexible bodies.
 In contrast, man-made flying and swimming machines may struggle in complex environments they were not designed for, leading to increased energy consumption.
 Aiming to replicate nature's efficiency, improve propulsive performance, and reduce the acoustic signatures of flying and swimming machines, biologists and engineers have turned their attention towards bio-inspired locomotion \citep{liao2007review, smits2019undulatory}.

 Much of our understanding of bio-inspired locomotion is based on the study of pitching and heaving foils \citep{smits2019undulatory}, which serve as models of the wings and fins of flying and swimming animals \citep{wu2011fish}.
-The theoretical foundations for flapping foils were developed in the context of the aerodynamic flutter of wings. \citet{theodorsen1935general} and \citet{garrick1936propulsion} developed the unsteady, inviscid, linear, thin airfoil theory for a foil undergoing oscillatory pitching and heaving motions in the presence of a uniform flow, deriving expressions for the forces and moments on the foil. \Citet{von1938airfoil} developed the thin airfoil theory for a static foil encountering a varying vertical velocity due to a stationary gust. \citet{wu1972extraction} combined and extended these two theories to develop the linear theory for a flapping foil encountering a periodically varying transverse flow induced by waves, his interest being in extracting energy from waves.
+The theoretical foundations for flapping foils were developed in the context of the aerodynamic flutter of wings. \cite{theodorsen1935general} and \cite{garrick1936propulsion} developed the unsteady, inviscid, linear, thin airfoil theory for a foil undergoing oscillatory pitching and heaving motions in the presence of a uniform flow, deriving expressions for the forces and moments on the foil.
+Recently, there has been some debate about the linear theory \citep{fernandez2016linearized, gordillo2025note}. \Citet{von1938airfoil} developed the thin airfoil theory for a static foil encountering a varying vertical velocity due to a stationary gust. \cite{wu1972extraction} combined and extended these two theories to develop the linear theory for a flapping foil encountering a periodically varying transverse flow induced by waves, his interest being in extracting energy from waves.
 Later studies \citep{goldstein1976complete, massaro2015effect, lysak2013prediction, taha2019viscous, catlett2020unsteady} explored higher-order effects arising due to three-dimensional flow, viscosity, foil thickness, and finite flapping amplitudes.

 Beyond the foundational theoretical work, a considerable amount of research has been conducted on flapping foil propulsion, primarily in a uniform flow.
 Studies have explored a range of factors contributing to propulsive performance, including kinematics \citep{anderson1998oscillating, young2007mechanisms, floryan2017scaling, van2019scaling, floryan2019large}, the role of wake vortices generated behind the flapping foil \citep{smits2019undulatory, zhang2017footprints, floryan2020swimmers}, flexibility in chordwise \citep{spagnolie2010surprising, moore2015torsional} and spanwise directions \citep{liu1997propulsive, heathcote2008effect, gordnier2013high}, the aspect ratio of the foil \citep{chopra1974hydromechanics, buchholz2008wake, dewey2013scaling, ayancik2019scaling}, the role of fluid-structure resonance \citep{alben2008optimal, michelin2009resonance, dewey2013scaling, quinn2014scaling, paraz2016thrust, floryan2018clarifying, goza2020connections}, and optimal Strouhal numbers \citep{triantafyllou1991wake, taylor2003flying, gazzola2014scaling, floryan2018efficient}.
 This extensive knowledge has led to flying and swimming machines that are often designed and optimized for uniform flows.